stan-alam/Python/OOP_3x/README.md

 ## Object Oriented Programming in Python 3.8

-##Login into Github to bypass the ratelimit.
+## Login to Github to bypass the ratelimit and view the whole README.md

 Objective : Finish basic OOP in Python 3.8